 Exposure is one of the most established, effective evidenced-based behavioural tools available to modern psychological therapists.
 It is also one of the most under-utilised and misused.

 Avoidance (cognitive, emotional and behavioural) is at the heart of just about all psychological problems, including depression, anxiety, psychosis, substance misuse, stress, chronic pain, anger issues, and trauma.
 It’s hard not to think of any problem that is not maintained by problematic avoidance.
-Training the alternative, openness and acceptance through exposure, is hard work for both clients and therapists.
+Training the alternative; openness and acceptance through exposure, can be difficult work for both clients and therapists.

 But latest research gives us important insights about how we can maximise the impact of exposure and engage clients in ways that are truly meaningful and make real and lasting changes in their lives.

-In this webinar Dr Eric Morris will take you, step by step, through the contemporary developments in exposure therapy, the current process of change theories.
-He will talk you through how exposure conducted from the psychological flexibility perspective – such as in Acceptance and Commitment Therapy – has advantages in terms of improving client motivation, emotional awareness and flexibility in learning.
-All of this will help you to maximise the impact of your exposure and acceptance interventions.
+In this webinar Dr Eric Morris will take you, step by step, through the contemporary developments in exposure therapy and the current process of change theories.
+He will outline how exposure conducted from the psychological flexibility perspective – such as in Acceptance and Commitment Therapy – has advantages in terms of improving client motivation, emotional awareness and flexibility in learning.
+All of this will help you to maximise the impact of your own exposure and acceptance interventions.

 Eric is a master trainer and clinician with a deep body of clinical experience and research knowledge to draw on.
 This is a unique opportunity to learn from his experience to enhance your own practice.